-FAMILY LIFE - There is no typical Argentinian family.
+Argentinian Traditions And Argentinian Culture: Argentine society is heterogeneous in traditions, beliefs, practices, rituals and identifications.
+There is no typical Argentinian family customs and traditions.
 Family life differs according to many factors, such as region, ethnic background and income.
 Traditionally, fathers were considered the head of the family, mothers were in charge of the household, and young married couples lived with their parents in quarters built onto the house.

 The 300,000 indigenous people in Argentina live in small rural communities or in the cities.
-One important group is the Wichí, who live in the marshy area near the river Pilcomayo in the north of the country.
 Although many indigenous Argentinians have preserved their traditional way of life, others have adopted a more European lifestyle.